SPICExLAB/MobilePoser/README.md

 For questions, please contact nu.spicelab@gmail.com.

 ## Acknowledgements
-We would like to thanks the following projects whose code we built upon: [TransPose](https://github.com/Xinyu-Yi/TransPose), [PIP](https://xinyu-yi.github.io/PIP/), [IMUPoser](https://github.com/FIGLAB/IMUPoser).
+We would like to thank the following projects for great prior work that inspired us: [TransPose](https://github.com/Xinyu-Yi/TransPose), [PIP](https://xinyu-yi.github.io/PIP/), [IMUPoser](https://github.com/FIGLAB/IMUPoser).

 ## License
 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 For commercial use, a separate commercial license is required.
 Please contact kahuja@northwestern.edu at Northwestern University for licensing inquiries.